Foundation OBRAS runs an art residencies program.

 In Holland OBRAS has an auxiliary establishment: a beautiful mansion with place for two artists, in a village surrounded by nature and with good connections to bigger cities.

-Since 2004 OBRAS hosted 400 artists from 38 countries for residencies and organized 70 cultural events such as exhibitions and concerts.
+Since 2004 OBRAS hosted 450 artists from 40 countries for residencies of 3 to 10 weeks and organized 75 cultural events such as exhibitions and concerts.

 You can translate texts in your preferred language